arduino/docs-content/content/hardware/09.mega/shields/giga-display-shield/datasheet/datasheet.md

 # Description

-The GIGA Display Shield is an easy way to add a touchscreen display with orientation detection to your GIGA factor board.
+The Arduino GIGA Display Shield (from now on referred to as GIGA Display Shield) is an easy way to add a touchscreen display with orientation detection to your Arduino GIGA R1 WiFi (from now on referred to as GIGA R1 WiFi) board.

 # Target Areas
 Human-Machine Interface, Display, Shield